berry-cs/sinbad/tutorials/python/forex/forex.md

       def currency_rate(source, target):

-  that produces (`return`s) the conversion rate from one currency to another.
+  that produces (`return`s) the conversion rate from one currency to another, rounded to the nearest hundredth.
 For example, if the EUR-to-FOO rate is 2.0 and the EUR-to-BAR rate is .4, then `currency_rate("FOO", "BAR")` should produce `0.2`.
 You will need to look up the Euro-based conversion rates for `FOO` and `BAR` in the data source.

    Make sure that your function works correctly if either `source` or `target` is `"EUR"`, and also if `source` and `target` are the same.
 In the latter case, it should always produce `1.0` as the rate.

+## Part 5 - Historical Data

+The [site above](http://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.en.html) also provides "Time series" historical exchange rates based on the Euro.
+Scroll all the way to the bottom of the page and copy the CSV (.zip) link for the time series data.
+It should be something like `http://www.ecb.europa.eu/stats/eurofxref/eurofxref-hist.zip?...`.